Panzer Grenadier series: South Africa's War

 South Africa's War covers the operations of South Africa's military between 1940 and 1942 in Somaliland, Ethiopia, Egypt and Libya.
 Adds 20 scenarios and 88 counters but requires other games to play.
+The counters are for the South African Army, and appear in Africa Orientale Italiana, in the campaigns to liberate Ethiopia.

 Blue Division

 Blue Division covers the Spanish "Blue Division" on the Eastern Front.
 Adds 88 counters and 20 scenarios.
+The blue counters represent the Spanish 250th Infantry Division.
+Officers are given their Spanish-language ranks.

 Red Warriors

 Red Warriors adds Soviet Guards forces to Panzer Grenadier.
 The now out-of-print Heroes of the Soviet Union supplement contained the counters and half of the scenarios, all of which have been rewritten for this supplement.

 Nihon Silk

-Nihon Silk adds Japanese paratroopers from different engagements from 1942-45 in 10 scenarios with 165 counters.
+Nihon Silk adds Japanese paratroopers from different engagements from 1942 to 1945 in 10 scenarios with 165 counters.
 This supplement requires other games to play.

 Power Of The East

-Power Of The East Shows the conflict over Manchuria between Japanese and Soviet troops from 1938-39.
+Power Of The East Shows the conflict over Manchuria between Japanese and Soviet troops from 1938 to 1939.
 Adds 12 scenarios with 165 counters.
 This supplement requires other games to play.